SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-05-vatore-hauteCuisine.md

 >
 > WE ARE A WINE HOUSE.

 <br><i>They disappear upstairs and I am alone for a moment.
 But I know I cannot linger too long in the quiet.
-The Queen had a certain rhythm, a cadence liked to maintain at her gatherings.
+The Queen had a certain rhythm, a cadence she liked to maintain at her gatherings.
 If her guests had to wait for food, that just would not do.
 No, not at all.</i>

 <i>The wind howled at the windows, rattling them in their frames.
 I looked at the cheese plate, which I had set to warm to room temperature underneath a dome of glass.
 I remove the cover and look at the food.
 It doesn't smell like much, and for that I am grateful.
 But the cheese has a dull sheen that reminds me of plastic.
 I dump a few more crackers on the plate and ascend the stairs.</i>

-<i>Upstairs, Trente and her guest have already opened another bottle of wine.</i>
+<i>When I get there, Trente and her guest have already opened another bottle of wine.</i>

 #### TRENTE